3.4 Physical Inventory

 Material that is Government-owned or Furnished (GFM) and is accountable to a sponsored project is inventoried biennially and/or per the terms and conditions of the sponsored award.

-Material items are not usually bar coded.
+Material items are not individually bar coded.
 Quantities are verified in a method appropriate to the type of material.
-The inventory of GFM is limited to the balance on hand items as reflected in the Material Tracking Database (See Section 3.3 – Records).
+The inventory of GFM is limited to the balance on hand items.

 10. Reconciliation and Reporting

-After the initial sweep of an area by the inventory team, preliminary results are provided to the DPA and the department’s management, usually within 5 working days.
-The preliminary results indicate progress to date and identify items still to be located.
-This hand-off initiates the start of the reconciliation period.
+The reconciliation period begins after the initial wall to wall scanning event of an area by the PMO inventory team.
+Preliminary reports are provided to the DPA, usually within 5 working days.
+They identify items still to be located.

 Reconciliation periods vary based on the number of assets in a department.
 The specific timeframe will be communicated to the department prior to the start of the inventory.
-Departments should plan to have personnel available through the completion of the inventory and reconciliation, to identify, locate or otherwise account for unfound equipment.
-As unfound items are located, the DPA should contact the Inventory group to arrange for the items to be scanned.
-Documenting extraordinary circumstances requires prior approval from the UPA and the Inventory Manager in order to resolve the inventory discrepancy.
+Departments should plan to have personnel available through the completion of the inventory and reconciliation to identify, locate, or otherwise account for unfound equipment.
+As unfound items are located, the DPA should contact the Inventory team to arrange for the items to be scanned, or provide photographic evidence of the asset.
+Documenting extraordinary circumstances in lieu of one of these two actions requires approval from the appropriate Property Programs Manager (PPM) in order to resolve the inventory discrepancy.

-At the end of each department’s reconciliation period, a report detailing final results of the inventory will be generated by PMO and sent to the DPA and higher management as applicable.
+During a department’s reconciliation, periodic reports detailing status results of the inventory will be generated by PMO and sent to the DPA and department management, as applicable.

 11. Final Reporting and Financial Adjustments